 Join expert speaker Dr. Rossano V Gerald in this session that provides guidance on how to access FDA agency documentation addressing the strict requirements of imports of goods for health and safety reasons.
 These regulatory requirements may have an effect on the importer when it comes to the variety of product ingredients.
 For example, it will address the agricultural commodities and Food, Drugs and Cosmetics that may be marked as adulterated, mislabeled or misbranded by using procedural examples and cases.
 This webinar will also provide importers of FDA-regulated goods with guidance on U.S. Customer Border Protection regulations for international logistic transactions.

-Dr. Rossano Gerald is an Academic Professor and Founder of RVG International Consulting Firm, LLC.
-He has over twenty-five years of business experience in, strategic management, marketing analysis, and supply chain management.
-He had worked with small and medium-sized businesses to help improve their business logistic processes through verification of operational and supply chain programs.
+Dr. Gerald is an Academic Professor and Founder of RVG International Consulting Firm, LLC.
+He has over twenty five years of business experience in, strategic management, marketing analysis, and supply chain management.
+Dr. Gerald worked with small and medium-sized businesses to help improve their business logistic processes through verification of operational and supply chain programs.
 Also, he had developed management and marketing strategies that were used to improve the efficiency and effectiveness of his client business operations in this global economy.

-Rossano earned a Doctor of Business Administration in International Business and Advanced Professional Business Certification in Marketing from Argosy University/Sarasota.
-He holds a Master of Science of Law (J.S.M.) degree and a certificate in Compliance & Risk Management from Thomas Jefferson School of Law in International Tax and Finance Services.
+He earned a Doctor of Business Administration in International Business and Advanced Professional Business Certification in Marketing from Argosy University/Sarasota; He also holds a Master of Science of Law (J.S.M.) degree and certificate in Compliance & Risk Management from Thomas Jefferson School of Law in International Tax and Finance Services.
 He has also recently completed his MBA in Project Management from the University of Phoenix.

 Dr. Gerald is also a member of the Free Trade Alliance, San Antonio Transportation Association, Inc., San Antonio SCORE, TX, Supply Chain Council and Institute of Business Forecasting & Planning, and CATO Institute of Research & Analysis and Academy of Business Research.
 He is a Certified Supply Chain Manager, and Inventory Planner and Property Forecaster, Certified Consultant for Business Value Analysis and Methodology, Certified Export Leaders of the Free Trade Alliance and Casa of San Antonio, TX; Certified Master Management Consultant and Master Project Manager; and Certified Marketing Analyst and Registered Business Analyst by the International Management Consultant Certification Board (IMCB).

-He is certified in CCA ™ Chartered Compliance Analyst AAFM ® American Academy of Financial Management/ Certified International Project Manager (CIPM) of the AAPM ® American Academy of Project Management.
-He is a member of the Council of Supply Chain Management Professionals; and an Advisor for the Mu Kappa Tau Marketing of the Honor Society.
+Certified CCA ™ Chartered Compliance Analyst AAFM ® American Academy of Financial Management/ Certified International Project Manager (CIPM) of the AAPM ® American Academy of Project Management.
+A member of the Council of Supply Chain Management Professionals; and an Advisor for the Mu Kappa Tau Marketing of the Honor Society.
 He has published scholarly papers for the Journal of International Business and Economics and the Strategic Management Quarterly.